mozman/ezdxf/docs/source/tutorials/getting_data.rst

 .. _tut_getting_data:

-Tutorial for Getting Data from DXF Files
+Tutorial for getting data from DXF files
 ========================================

 In this tutorial I show you how to get data from an existing DXF drawing.